A Changing Labor Force in Building Products Manufacturing

 Pricing and Deal Management Software Closes the Gap

 With an idea of the opportunity gap that exists in your business, you can begin to make prescriptive changes leveraging price management, deal management and data science.
 Equipped with the facts about your customers, products and historical prices, you can accomplish the following:

 - Rational list prices: Align costs, product value relationships and competitor prices to build a solid foundation for your downstream pricing architecture.

 - Profitable price matrix that actually gets used: Assign all customers to the correct category, meaning prices are in step with the market and have a rational relationship to list price.
 Give sales reps of any experience level confidence when quoting a matrix price.

-- Streamline customer-specific pricing agreements: Provide reps with a deal envelope and guidance to move the exception price upward.
+- Streamline customer-specific pricing agreements: Provide reps with a deal envelope and guidance to move the exception price upward, as part of a reimagined deal management process.
 Establish an approval process to make the negotiation and execution of agreements more efficient and eliminate unnecessary exceptions.

 - Reduce overrides and, when they are necessary, stop over-discounting.

 Bottom line: In this environment, you must turn your transaction, customer and product data into an asset that significantly reduces the learning curve for new and inexperienced sales reps.

 Want to get there?
 Talk to an expert.